 2. Use String to Trace the Outer Border

 Cut a string half the diameter of the circle.
 Have a helper stand on the curb where the center of the half circle will fall, holding on to one end of the string.
 Hold the other end taut and walk in a half circle, adjusting the ropes on the ground as you go to trace the outer border of the driveway.

 Video of the Day

-Repeat Step 2 with a string 22 1/2 feet long to outline the inner border of the driveway.
-When you're finished, the outlined driveway will be 15 feet wide.
+Repeat Step 2 with a string to outline the inner border of the driveway.
+When you're finished, the outlined driveway should be at least 15 feet wide.

 Dig the site at least 12 inches deep with a shovel to remove all topsoil.
 Dump it on a tarp at the center of the half circle and plan to use it for filling out lower-lying areas.
 Beginning at the outer edge, dig an extra inch down with every 4 feet of distance toward the inner edge to give the driveway a mild slope away from the house.

 Push a compactor machine over the exposed dirt to stabilize it.

 Shovel 3/4-inch aggregate rocks into the site until you have a 4-inch thick layer.
 Compact the rocks until they don't move under the machine, and then add another 4-inch thick layer and compact it.
 The gravel base will support the pavement under heavy weight loads, while allowing water to travel from beneath the surface.